 Many people don’t realise that since 6 April 2012 new employees have to work continuously for two years before they acquire full employment rights.
-This is known as the “qualifying period” and was only one year previously.
+This is known as the “qualifying period” or “two year rule” and was only one year previously.

 Why the change?

 Where are we now?

 It is however vital that employers realise there are still claims that can be made in that first two year period.
 Colloquially, these are referred to as ‘day one claims’.

 Automatically Unfair Dismissal

 Claims for most types of automatically unfair dismissal can be made without two years’ service including where a dismissal is: